After Your FUE Hair Transplant, Should You Expect “Shock Loss”?

 What’s Next?
 Schedule Your Consultation

-FUE with Dr. Torgerson has allowed thousands of people in Toronto to re-establish their locks and their confidence.
+FUE has allowed thousands of people in Toronto to re-establish their locks and their confidence.
 The cost of FUE hair transplant in Toronto delivers a lifetime return on investment.
 If you have questions, you’re welcome to schedule a personal, no-obligation consultation.
 Contact the THTC today, and let’s get started.